Frequently asked questions

 Yes.
 While we appreciate that some workers don't want to give their details and you may feel uncomfortable on insisting, the Contract Cleaning Industry (Portable Long Service Leave) Act 2005 requires you to provide this information.
 This data is crucial to ensuring that we allocate long service leave credits to the correct worker.

-If one of my workers will be retiring within the next year, do I still have to pay the long service leave levy on his wages?
+If one of my workers will be retiring within the next year, do I still have to pay the long service leave levy on their wages?

 Yes.
-You must declare wages for all workers who work more than four days in a return period.
+You must declare wages for all workers who work five or more days in a return period.

-Individuals who are engaged to perform contract cleaning work in a return period, on a casual or subcontract basis, are likely to be eligible workers (even if they're on temporary work visas).
-Therefore, you should include these workers on your Employer Return.
-Only new workers who work less than four days, during the return period, may be excluded from your Employer Return.
+Anyone who is engaged to perform contract cleaning work in a return period, on a casual or subcontract basis, is likely to be an eligible worker (even if they're on a temporary work visa).
+Therefore, you should include these workers on your return.
+Only new workers who work less than four days, during the return period, may be excluded from your return.

 My current employees don’t expect to stay in the cleaning industry for an extended period and probably won’t be in the scheme long enough to get a long service leave entitlement.
 Can I exclude them from the Scheme?

-No. Employers are required to pay the 1% levy on their workers’ ordinary wages even if those workers believe they may not stay in the industry long enough to benefit.
+No. You're required to pay the 0.75% levy on your workers’ ordinary wages even if those workers believe they may not stay in the industry long enough to benefit.
 Because of the portability of the scheme, members can have breaks from the industry of up to four years without having their membership cancelled.

 How much is a penalty unit?

-I have received an invoice for $252 for failing to submit my Quarterly Return and Levy payment on time.
+I have received an invoice for $287.50 for failing to submit my quarterly return and levy payment on time.
 If I have a good reason for being late, is it possible to have the penalty waived?

 If the events that delayed submission of your return and/or levy payment are strange or unusual, special circumstances may exist.
 You must provide your explanation in writing to QLeave.
 If, after considering all the available information, your circumstances are found to be special, we may waive the penalty.
 Please note that forgetting or being away on holidays doesn't constitute special circumstances.